 International flights will all arrive in Ōsaka (Kansai International KIX), Nagoya (NGO) or Tōkyō (Narita International NRT).
 There may be some flights to Fukuoka (FUK) from other Asian countries.
-Usually however you will have to transfer from one of the main international airports.
-It is worth buying a ticket to your final destination (usually Fukuoka if Kyūshū is the destination), in case you do not intend to spend much time in the rest of Japan as transport from even Ōsaka will be fairly costly and time consuming.
+Usually, however, you will have to transfer from one of the main international airports.
+It is worth buying a ticket to your final destination (usually Fukuoka if Kyūshū is the destination), in case you do not intend to spend much time in the rest of Japan as transport from even Ōsaka will be relatively costly and time-consuming.

 Since April 2013 there are direct flights from Amsterdam Schiphol to Fukuoka, four times a week.